Download the PHP package maestroerror/laragent without Composer

 Creating Custom Chat History

-You can create your own chat history implementation by implementing the ChatHistoryInterface and extending the LarAgent\Core\Abstractions\ChatHistory abstract class.
+You can create your own chat history by implementing the ChatHistoryInterface and extending the LarAgent\Core\Abstractions\ChatHistory abstract class.

 Agent Class